TV Tropes is 149% Funded

 - Scare Tactics.
 Like Candid Camera, but innocent people are tricked into extremely frightening situations.
 There's been at least one lawsuit by a victim, but the show continues.

 - Subverted in a Monty Python's Flying Circus sketch.
-An interviewer puts an applicant through a bizarre series of tests, with other people watching.
+A job interviewer puts an applicant through a bizarre series of tests, with other people watching.
 After the applicant gets angry he's told that all the positions had been filled weeks earlier.

 - Subverted as a part of an ad: it begins as the normal "guy hiding in a mailbox and throwing peoples' letters out" gag, complete with canned laughter and several successfully fooled people, but after the expected results, a huge bald guy gets his letter spat out at him.
 He tries again a few times, but instead of just standing there with a baffled expression, he pulls out a gun and fires several times through the mail slot.